 Although the nasal spray flu vaccine does contain live viruses, the viruses are weakened and cannot cause flu illness.
 The weakened viruses are cold-adapted, which means they are designed to only cause infection at the cooler temperatures found within the nose.
 The viruses cannot infect the lungs or other areas where warmer temperatures exist.

 Q: What are the risks associated with a flu vaccination?

 A: The risk of a flu vaccine causing serious harm is extremely small.
 Almost all people who get a flu vaccine experience no serious problems.
 The most common side effect of the flu vaccine is soreness at the site of injection.
+The most common side effect associated with the nasal vaccine is a mild runny nose and congestion.
 Like any vaccine or medicine, the flu vaccine may rarely cause serious problems, such as severe allergic reactions.
 If you experience a severe reaction, seek immediate treatment.

 Q: Do I have to go to my physician to be vaccinated?

 A: While you can certainly get a flu vaccine in your physician's office, many pharmacies and other locations offer this service without requiring an appointment.
 Pharmacists are specifically licensed to administer vaccines and can answer questions about the products.